Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

     ```
 - **Retuns**: (`WebSocket`) A WebSocket connection to the DB2 server.

-    This function is responsible for setting up a secure WebSocket connection to a database server.
+    This function is responsible for setting up a secure WebSocket connection to the `mapepire-server`.
 It constructs the connection URI, prepares the necessary headers for authentication, configures SSL options, and finally establishes the connection.
 The function returns the WebSocket object, which can then be used for communication with the server.

 `send(self, content: Any)`
 - **Parmeters**:
     - content (`Any`): Any object that can be serialized into a JSON string.
 - **Retuns**: None

-    This function is responsible for sending data to the server.
-It serializes the content into a JSON string, encodes it into bytes, and sends it over the WebSocket connection.
+    This function is responsible for sending data to the `mapepire-server` over a WebSocket connection.

 `connect(self, db2_server: DaemonServer) -> Dict[Any, Any]`
 - **Parmeters**: